AustraZv/AppHackingCourse2026/assignment6/assignment6.md

 ### byte-unpacker
 Byte-unpacker generally felt very simmilar to the gui version of jadx, but with a far worse UI and less functionality.

+## d) esp32 analysis

+I looked through the projects provided, but most of them had only bare source code, not binaries

+Looking through analysis procedures, a lot of the tools were poorly documented and a lot of documentation revolved around extracting flashes.

+I found this collection of links https://github.com/BlackVS/ESP32-reversing?tab=readme-ov-file#ghidra and this article https://vik0t0r.github.io/posts/ESP32-arduino-RE/ that were very interesting, but by the end I was too tired to continue.

+I did learn about how function definitions work with esp32 though.